faboulaws/restful-model/README.md

 ## Model relationships

-Relationship can be configured using the ResService.modelConfig() method.
+Relationship can be configured using the RestService.modelConfig() method.
 This method return an instance of ModelConfig class.

 ### hasOne() and hasMany()

-These 2 methods define model relationship and have the same signature.
+These 2 methods of the ModelConfig class define model relationship and have the same signature.

 |Parameter|Description|Type|Default Value|
 |--------|-----------|----|--------|